jliszka/jliszka.github.com/_drafts/probablistic-graphical-models.md

 ![A <- C -> B](/assets/img/pgm/fork-c.png)

 Again, knowledge of the middle node blocks belief from propagating through it.
-If you know someone has the flu (C), knowing that they have a sore throat (A) does not affect your belief that they have a fever (B); knowing that they have the flu tells you everything you need to know about their body temperature.
+If you know someone has the flu (C), knowing that they have a sore throat (A) does not affect your belief that they have a fever (B); knowing that they have the flu already tells you everything you need to know about their body temperature.

 **Rule 3a.** In the graph below, if C is known, A and B can be correlated.